therealvidem/Minesweeper/README.md

 }
 ```

-### Developing on Linux
+### Manually Installing RayLib on Linux

-For Linux, follow this guide on the [RayLib wiki](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
+Follow this guide on the [RayLib wiki](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).

 ### Building

-Setup CMake first by making your build folder and running CMake inside of it.
-On Linux, this looks like:
+Setup CMake first by making the build folder `build/` and running CMake inside of it:

 ```bash
 mkdir build